AIMet-Lab/AIDOaRt-UNISS-ReqH/README.md

 ## How to use
 ReqH can be executed launching [main.py](main.py) and requires four command line parameters:
-- --input_path: Path to the Plain Text file containing the requirements in natural language to translate in PSP.
+- `--input_path`: Path to the Plain Text file containing the requirements in natural language to translate in PSP.
 It should contain one requirement for each row.
 An example can be found in [input.txt](inputs/input.txt).
-- --output_path: Path to the Plain Text file that will contain the requirements translated in PSP.
+- `--output_path`: Path to the Plain Text file that will contain the requirements translated in PSP.
 It will contain one requirement for each row.
 An example can be found in [output.txt](outputs/output.txt).
-- --context_path: Path to the Plain Text file containing the context to provide to the LLM model.
+- `--context_path`: Path to the Plain Text file containing the context to provide to the LLM model.
 An example can be found in [context.txt](inputs/context.txt).
-- --config_path: Path to the .ini file containing the configuration info for the script.
+- `--config_path`: Path to the .ini file containing the configuration info for the script.
 An example can be found in [default_config.ini](configs/default_config.ini).

 ## Important Notes